aicouncil/B2/18_Python(ML)/gradient_descent_&_lasso_regression.md

 ### 🎯 What It Does

-- Lasso Regression **adds a penalty** to the standard linear regression loss.
+- It adds a penalty to the standard linear regression loss.
-- The penalty is based on the **absolute value of coefficients (L1 norm)**:
+- This penalty is based on the absolute value of coefficients:

-\[
+$$
 \text{Loss} = \text{MSE} + \alpha \cdot \sum |w_i|
-\]
+$$

 - This is called **L1 Regularization**.
-- It shrinks less important feature weights toward zero, performing **automatic feature selection**.
+- It shrinks less important feature weights toward zero.

 ---

 ### ⚙️ Lasso Uses Gradient Descent Too!

-- Under the hood, Lasso also uses **gradient descent** to optimize weights, with the L1 penalty included in the loss function.
+- 🔄 Under the hood, Lasso also uses gradient descent to optimize weights — but with the L1 penalty added to the loss function.

 ---

-### 🧪 Example: Lasso Regression in Scikit-learn
+### 🧪 Example – Lasso Regression in Scikit-learn

 ```python
 from sklearn.linear_model import Lasso